sharetribe/flex-docs/src/docs/tutorial-listings/favorite-bikes/index.md

 parameters, so all we need to know in this function is that we are updating the current user’s private data.

-Next, we call this function from _ListingPageCoverPhoto.js_.
+Next, we call this function from _ListingPageCarousel.js_.
 We will first import the function we just created.

 <info>

-If your listing page configuration is _Image carousel with thumbnails_, you will need to modify the component _ListingPageCarousel.js_ instead.
+If your listing page configuration is _Screen-wide cover photo_, you will need to modify the component _ListingPageCoverPhoto.js_ instead.

 </info>